-Topics on this page address common practices, or standards, for creating, editing and managing content on the Acquisitions, Cataloging & Processing Staff Wiki.
+Topics on this page address common practices, or standards, for creating, editing and managing content on the Information Resources Management Staff Wiki.
 Applying these conventions will create a more friendly environment for wiki users.
 In addition to what's covered here, the UMass Libraries Web Coordinating Committee Best Practice Guidelines for Web Content Creation is a useful and relevant document.

 Before you create a new page, review existing pages on the wiki to look for the same or related content.
 Browse the index or body of the Start page, and do a search for terms that describe the subjects in your new page.
 If your documentation might be integrated into an existing page, discuss the possibilities with its primary contact.
 If the workflow or procedure you are describing is related to another one, link to it.
 Our goal is to provide a streamlined set of documents without redundancy.
 This also relates to Documenting Workflows that Span Across More Than One Unit.